minkyujeon/minkyujeon.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Computer Science at Princeton University.
-I am supervised by [Prof. Ellen D. Zhong](https://ezlab.princeton.edu/).
-My primary research interests lie in 3D Reconsturction and Generative Models.
-Additionally, I am interested in solving a major bottleneck experienced in current machine learning methods when generalizing beyond training distributions.
+Hello!
+I'm a Ph.D. student in Computer Science at Princeton University under the guidance of [Prof. Ellen D. Zhong](https://ezlab.princeton.edu/).
+My main research focuses on 3D Reconsturction and Generative Models in computer vision as well as scientific imaging applications such as Cryo-EM.
+Furthermore, I am interested in addressing a significant challenge faced by existing machine learning methods, specifically their limitations in generalizing beyond training distributions.

 Research Interest
 ======